How to Ensure Customer Satisfaction on Your Next Flooring Job

 Shifting away from handmade subfloors and turning to engineered subfloor systems

 While designing a subfloor from scratch is a valid option, more home builders, remodelers and flooring installers are turning to modern subfloor systems.
-An engineered subfloor system translates the basics of the scratch-built subfloor into high-performance panels that are insulated, faster to lay down, and require less construction know-how.
+In the end, an engineered subfloor system translates the basics of the scratch-built subfloor into high-performance panels.
+These are insulated, faster to lay down, and require less construction know-how.
 Most importantly, a subfloor system from a trusted manufacturer like DRICORE® will give your customer the best living experience long after installation.

 Leaning into Air Gap Technology for ultimate protection